-You may qualify for a premium waiver for Optional Group Term and Dependent Term Life insurance.
+If you are enrolled in Optional Group Term and Dependent Term Life Insurance, you may qualify for a premium waiver while on a leave of absence.
 Contact Cigna Life insurance at 800-842-6635 for an application.

-Nonpayment of Premiums under the County's Self-Pay Program
+Nonpayment of Premiums Under the County's Self-Pay Program